awsdocs/amazon-efs-user-guide/doc_source/using-aws-transfer-integration.md

 ### Setting file and directory permissions for Transfer Family users<a name="efs-access-aws-transfer"></a>

 Make sure that the Transfer Family users have access to the necessary file and directories on your EFS file system\.
 Assign access permissions to the directory using the list of POSIX IDs allocated to the Transfer Family users\.
+In this example, a user creates a directory named `transferFam` under the EFS mount point\.
+Creating a directory is optional, depending on your use case\.
+If needed, you can choose it's name and location on the EFS file system\.

 **To assign file and directory permissions to POSIX users for Transfer Family**